gxf1212/notes/course/Fundamental-biology/genetics.md

 Dominant allele: determines the organism's appearance

-Recessive allele: has no noticeable effect on appearanceHomozygous: An organism with two identical alleles fora character
+Recessive allele: has no noticeable effect on appearance

+Homozygous: An organism with two identical alleles fora character

-Heterozygous: An organism that has two differentalleles oor a gene
+Heterozygous: An organism that has two differentalleles or a gene

 Gametes (配子): eggs or sperm cells